 Power-law fluid network, a worked non-Newtonian example

-This worked example moves off water and onto a non-Newtonian fluid, a shear-thinning power-law liquid fed through a small network.
+This worked example moves off water and onto one of them, a strongly shear-thinning liquid fed through a small network.
 It is a built-in network in Fluid Network Studio.
-It shows how the solver handles a fluid whose apparent viscosity changes with shear rate, and how it decides the flow regime when the usual Reynolds number no longer applies.
+It shows how the solver decides the flow regime when the usual Reynolds number no longer applies.

 The scenario

 Three reservoirs at different heads feed a common junction.
-The fluid is shear-thinning, meaning it gets less viscous the harder it is sheared, which is the behaviour of many polymer solutions, paints, foodstuffs and drilling fluids.
+The fluid is shear-thinning, so it gets less viscous the harder it is sheared.
 The reservoirs sit at different levels, so the network has to work out how the flows divide and combine at the junction, and in which direction each pipe runs, all while the fluid's resistance depends on how fast it is moving in each pipe.

 The real setup